christiskatsouris/Nonstationary/README.md

 - Tsay, R. S. (2005).
 Analysis of financial time series.
 John wiley & sons.
 (Chapter 3: Conditional Heteroscedastic Models)
 - Bauwens, L., Lubrano, M., & Richard, J. F. (2000).
 Bayesian inference in dynamic econometric models.
 OUP Oxford.
 (Chapter 7: Heteroscedasticity and Arch)

 # II.
-Nonlinear Time-Series Models
+Nonlinear Time-Series Regression Models

 Modelling nonlinearity (e.g., "changing-regime" dynamics or threshold-type non-linearity) in time series econometrics is commonly captured using threshold autoregressive specifications and threshold regression models.
 A typology of these models is provided by the nature of the switching function $F(.)$ as well as by the nature of the switching variable which can be either time index (structural change) or a continuous variable (threshold variable).
 Furthermore, threshold regressions can be also employed for jointly modelling nonstationarity and nonlinearity, although we consider this case as a more advanced application of the current framework.